pitrackster/rtmidi-bridge/README.md

 Recently I discovered [rtpMIDI](http://www.tobias-erichsen.de/software/rtpmidi.html) from Tobias Erichsen and used it to control bitwig from my iPad...
 But:

 - it only works on windows
-- I am really fed up with Windows and want to make the switch to Linux
+- I am really fed up with Windows and want to make the switch to Linux... at least I want to try ;-)

-So I want to make something similar to Tobias Erichsen rtpMIDI ... for Linux !
+So I made something similar (same purpose but way more simple) to Tobias Erichsen rtpMIDI but for Linux !

 ## THINGS TO KNOW

-- as far as I know, Bitwig uses ALSA MIDI, so it wont allow you to select other MIDI ports than ALSA MIDI ports... hence the use of snd-virmidi
-- **this is a WIP**, I don't speak python and I am also a total noob in network / midi
+- I don't speak python and I am also a total noob in network / midi
-- this developpement is for my personal use and is intended to work with bitwig and Ubuntu (20.10)
+- this developpement is for my personal use and is intended to work with an iDevice, bitwig and Ubuntu (20.10)
-- the python code used is taken from various examples and I do not fully understand what is done ;-)
+- in the current state it works and it fulfill my needs...

 ## DEPENDENCIES